werfyg/astar-docs/docs/wasm/stack/smart-contract-wasm.md

 ##### automatic deposit collection

-Additionally to the weight, there is also a fee paid for on-chain storage called *automatic deposit collection*.
+In Addition to weight, there is also a fee paid for on-chain storage called *automatic deposit collection*.
 This additional fee is paid by the caller and is calculated with the price set for each storage item `DepositPerItem` and the price charged for each byte of storage `DepositPerByte`.

 The *automatic deposit collection* can be simplified as follows: